 The high school uses the MLA style of citations.

-MLA Overview: You must create a works cited page (which is a list of all of the sources you used in the paper), and a bibliography (which is a list of all the sources you read).
+MLA Overview: You either create a works cited page (which is a list of all of the sources you used in the paper), or a bibliography (which is a list of all the sources you read).
+Ask your teacher which they prefer.
 You must also do in-text parenthetical citations – where every time you use an idea that is not your own you put a note after the sentence that leads back to the item in your works cited list.
 See OWL MLA In-Text Citations: The Basics

 - Create an MLA citation for each source (book, article, webpage, video, etc.) you use or read – if a book influences your thinking or broadens your knowledge you should cite it even if you don’t take notes from it.

-- Use the OWL: Formatting and Style Guide to find proper citation format, or EasyBib’s or Citation Machine’s free citation-creator service.
+- Use the OWL: Formatting and Style Guide to find proper citation format, or use free citation-creator services EasyBib’s, BibMe, Citation Machine’s, or use the Chrome extension Cite This For Me.

 - Paste citations into a Google Doc to keep track of each source you use.
 Assign a number to each source, as you take notes put the number of the source with the note and the page number.
 This makes in-text parenthetical citations and making a works cited page a breeze!
 Your works cited will list everything you cite in the paper, your bibliography will list every resource you read.